laravel/docs/ssh.md

 <a name="envoy-installation"></a>
 ### Installation

-First, download the Envoy [Phar archive](https://github.com/laravel/envoy/raw/master/envoy.phar) and place it in `/usr/local/bin` as `envoy` for easy access.
-Before running tasks, you may need to grant execute permissions to the `envoy` file.
+First, install Envoy using the Composer `global` command:

+	composer global require "laravel/envoy=~1.0"

+Make sure to place the `~/.composer/vendor/bin` directory in your PATH so the `envoy` executable is found when you run the `envoy` command in your terminal.

 Next, create an `Envoy.blade.php` file in the root of your project.
 Here's an example to get you started: